 Type 2 are white translucent pellets with a pore diameter ranging from 4.5 to 7.0 nanometers.
-Type 2 silica gel are commonly used as a dryer, liquid absorbents, and perfume carriers.
+Type 2 silica gel is commonly used as a dryer, liquid absorbents, and perfume carriers.

 Some of the other uses may include cat litter and catalyst carriers.

 Type 3 are the micro-pored crystalline structure.
 It is a raw material to prepare silica gel-based cat litter.
-If additionally screened and dried, it becomes a macro-pored form of silica gel, useful as an absorbent, drier, and catalyst carrier.
+It becomes a macro-pored form of silica gel if additionally screened and dried, useful as an absorbent, drier, and catalyst carrier.

 Uses of Silica gel

-Silica gel is a beneficial substance, for both consumer and commercial purposes.
-Below are a list of uses.
+Silica gel is a beneficial substance for both consumer and commercial purposes.
+Below is a list of uses.

-In many products, the presence of moisture works as a catalyst to the growth of spoilage and mould.
-Whereas, in some condensation may damage the items such as electronics.
+In many products, moisture works as a catalyst to the growth of spoilage and mould.
+Whereas, in some, condensation may damage the items such as electronics.
 Similarly, condensation may also speed up the process of chemical decomposition, such as in vitamin pills.